microsoft/datashaper/javascript/schema/docs/report/schema.api.md

 // @public (undocumented)
 export function createCodebookSchemaObject(input: FactoryInput<CodebookSchema>): CodebookSchema;

+// Warning: (ae-missing-release-tag) "createDataGraphSchemaObject" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function createDataGraphSchemaObject(input: FactoryInput<DataGraphSchema>): DataGraphSchema;

 // Warning: (ae-missing-release-tag) "createDataPackageSchemaObject" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)